-In September 2018, we expanded our pipeline by acquiring the rights and related intellectual property of ten gene therapy programs through the acquisition of Celenex, Inc. ("Celenex").
-Celenex is a private, clinical stage gene therapy company whose lead programs are ten gene therapy programs including CLN3, which is in clinical stage, and several programs in pre-clinical stage.
-Pursuant to the terms of the agreement, we agreed to pay up to an additional \$10 million in connection with the achievement of certain development milestones, \$220 million in connection with the achievement of certain regulatory approval milestones across multiple programs and up to \$75 million in tiered sales milestone payments.
+In connection with our acquisition of Celenex, Inc. ("Celenex"), we may be obligated to pay up to an additional \$10 million in connection with the achievement of certain development milestones, \$220 million in connection with the achievement of certain regulatory approval milestones across multiple programs and up to \$75 million in tiered sales milestone payments.
 Celenex has an exclusive license agreement with Nationwide Children's Hospital ("Nationwide Children's").
 Under this license agreement, Nationwide Children's is eligible to receive development and sales-based milestones of up to \$7.8 million for each product.